 The second purpose of filing a Request for Reconsideration is to strengthen the evidentiary record in anticipation of filing a trademark appeal with the TTAB.
-For instance, let’s say you receive an office action indicating that the trademark examining attorney is refusing to register your mark on the basis that it is merely descriptive of the products/services listed in your application.
+For instance, let’s say you receive an office action indicating that the trademark examining attorney is refusing to register your mark on the basis that it’s merely descriptive of the products/services listed in your application.
 You carefully review the office action and conclude that the trademark examining attorney is completely wrong in his assessment of your trademark.
-So, you decide to research, prepare, and submit an argument as to why your trademark is not merely descriptive.
+So, you decide to research, prepare, and submit an argument as to why your trademark isn’t merely descriptive.
 The trademark examining attorney reads your response but finds your arguments unpersuasive.
-He then issues a second office action informing you that he is making his refusal to register your trademark final.
-You think you have a really good case and decide that you are going to appeal the refusal to the TTAB.
+He then issues a final office action informing you that he’s making his refusal to register your trademark final.
+You think you have a really good case and decide that you’re going to appeal the refusal to the TTAB.
 But, before you do, you want to get additional arguments and evidence into the record so that the TTAB can consider them as part of your appeal.
 So, you prepare and file a Request for Reconsideration that includes all of these additional materials.
 Sometimes, the trademark examining attorney will withdraw his final refusal after reviewing the Request for Reconsideration.
 If not, you have the option of moving forward with the appeal.

-One important thing to keep in mind is that a Request for Reconsideration does not extend the time in which to appeal the trademark examining attorney’s final refusal.
-Therefore, if you anticipate having to file an appeal, it is good practice to file a Notice of Appeal soon after receiving the final refusal in order to preserve your right to appeal to the TTAB just in case your Request for Reconsideration is denied.
+One important thing to keep in mind is that a Request for Reconsideration doesn’t extend the time in which to appeal the trademark examining attorney’s final refusal.
+Therefore, if you anticipate having to file an appeal, it’s good practice to file a Notice of Appeal soon after receiving the final office action.
+This will preserve your right to appeal to the TTAB just in case your Request for Reconsideration is denied.

 Need Assistance With a Request for Reconsideration?

-If you have received a final refusal from the Trademark Office and need some assistance from a skilled US trademark attorney with preparing and filing a Request for Reconsideration, please contact me right away for your free consultation.
+I’m experienced US trademark attorney Morris Turek.
+If you’ve received a final office action from the USPTO and need some assistance from a skilled trademark attorney with preparing and filing a Request for Reconsideration, please contact me right away for your free consultation.
 You can easily reach me by phone at (314) 749-4059, through email (firstname.lastname@example.org), or by using my contact form (below).
 I look forward to hearing from you soon.